 The most common test is a double-ring infiltrometer test where a double cylinder is embedded into the native soil and both the inner and outer cylinders are filled with water.
 As the water is allowed to percolate into the native soil, the results of the drop in the inner cylinder are measured.
 This data is recorded in conjunction with the length of the test, providing a rate in inches per hour.

-Subgrade design is a vital part of the long‐term performance of the system.
+Subgrade design is a vital part of the long‐term performance of the infiltration basin.
 This includes not only the infiltration capacity of the system but the structural stability.
 The soils that support the structure must be adequate in bearing capacity to support the weight of the system, backfill materials, and any live loads applied at the surface.
 In addition, the soils must maintain adequate resistance to differential settling.
 Therefore, the results of the soil evaluation will need to be utilized to determine if the soils are capable of providing adequate support or if further mitigating measures, such as soil compaction, are required.

-The required treatment capacity of the system will be dependent upon local regulations.
+The required treatment capacity of the infiltration basin will be dependent upon local regulations.
 This could vary from the first inch of rainfall on the drainage area to evaluations that are more detailed.
 Once the volume is determined, the engineer will need to ensure that an adequate installation footprint is provided for both capacity and loading ratio.

 The volume that needs to be infiltrated, the infiltration rate, and the allowable infiltration time (24‐48 hours) will determine the square footage of the installation.